June 8 - August 15, 2015

 - This program is open to readers ages 18 and up.
 Sign up at the library.
 Read or listen to fiction or non-fiction.

 - Parents/guardians reading to children can count the same hours of reading toward books in the adult program.
-Each Activity Sheet equals one book (one entry slip).
+Three Mission Files equals one book (one entry form).

 Grand Prizes are themed gift baskets.